dede0610/ETL_dlt_python_package/README.md

 ## Overview

-This is a small personal project aimed at exploring the capabilities of the [dlt](https://pypi.org/project/dlt/) Python package for ETL (Extract, Transform, Load) processes.
+This is a small personal project aimed at exploring the capabilities of the [dlthub](https://pypi.org/project/dlt/) Python package for ETL (Extract, Transform, Load) processes.
 The project connects to the Chess.com API to fetch player statistics and displays the data in a user-friendly Streamlit interface.
 Users can query the data using SQL through the Streamlit interface.

 ## Features

 - Connects to the Chess.com API to retrieve player statistics.
-- Utilizes the dlt package for efficient ETL processes.
+- Utilises the dlt package for efficient ETL processes.
-- Displays data in a Streamlit interface for easy access and visualization.
+- Displays data in a Streamlit interface for easy access and visualisation.
 - Allows users to query data using SQL.
 - Implements code quality checks using Pylint, integrated with GitHub Actions.